BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit the Atacama Desert for stargazing and comfortable exploration?
+When is the absolute best time to visit the Atacama Desert, and what should I pack for it?

-I've heard about altitude sickness in Atacama.
-How serious is it, and what's your best advice for dealing with it?
+I've heard about the altitude in San Pedro de Atacama.
+How can I best prepare for it?

 Ready to Plan Your Trip?